numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 datatype (such as non-native byte order or unaligned access).
 Thus casting naturally is performed in up to three steps:

-1. The input datatype is normalized and prepared for the actual cast.
+1. The given datatype is normalized and prepared for the actual cast.
 2. The cast is performed.
 3. The cast result, which is in a normalized form, is cast to the requested form (non-native byte order).